 In some negligence cases, a defendant may claim that the plaintiff is responsible for his or her own harm.
 If you are fully at fault for the accident, you cannot recover damages.
 However, Florida will not stop you from seeking compensation if you are only partly responsible for your injuries.
 Your damages award will be reduced in proportion to your degree of fault.

 If you prevail in your negligence claim, you can recover compensation for a failure to yield accident.
 Your damages can include reimbursement for medical expenses, income-related losses such as lost wages and loss in earning capacity, property damage, pain and suffering, and more.
 You have four years from when the collision occurred to file your claim.
-A Florida injury attorney can help you secure your rights before the statute of limitations expires.Dedicated Boynton Beach Lawyers for Car Accident Victims
+A West Palm Beach injury attorney can help you secure your rights before the statute of limitations expires.Dedicated West Palm Beach Lawyers for Car Accident Victims

-Frankl & Kominsky is comprised of dedicated auto accident lawyers with significant experience helping victims in Boynton Beach and surrounding areas, such as Delray Beach, West Palm Beach, and Coral Springs.
+Frankl & Kominsky is comprised of dedicated auto accident lawyers with significant experience helping victims in West Palm Beach and surrounding areas, such as Delray Beach and Boca Raton.
 If a driver’s failure to yield harmed you, we can help you pursue a claim.
 We will assert your right to compensation during settlement negotiations and, if needed, at trial.
 We never settle for less than what our clients deserve for their injuries.
 You can depend on our tenacious representation to maximize your chance of getting a favorable outcome.
 Call us today at (855) 800-8000 or reach us through our online form to schedule an initial consultation at no cost.
 We are fluent in Spanish and Creole.